caglartoklu/spyonde/README.rst

 See the screenshot of the same file from Spyder.
 Notice how Spyder distinguishes the cells.
-Spyone simply uses the same cell mode syntax.
+Spyone simply uses the same `code cell syntax of Spyder <https://docs.spyder-ide.org/editor.html#defining-code-cells>`_.

 Note that each cell can be run separately by ``ctrl enter`` in Spyder.